For even more details, tips, and answers, see the chapters from Homeschooled & Headed for College mentioned in each answer.

 Will homeschoolers need to supply any additional documentation to colleges when applying?

 Colleges vary widely in what they require of homeschoolers.
 Some do not require anything extra; others hold up numerous hoops for homeschoolers to jump through.
-The most common additional items you may encounter include extra SAT Subject Test scores, course descriptions from the student’s high school courses, the Home School Supplement on the Common Application®, and the Secondary School Report (also from the Common Application) filled out by the parent or by a suitable person in the role of the guidance counselor.
+The most common additional items you may encounter include extra SAT Subject Test scores, course descriptions from the student’s high school courses, and the School Report on the Common Application®, filled out by the parent or by a suitable person in the role of the guidance counselor.
 Homeschool parents should keep documentation on course descriptions for home-based and outside courses so that these may be provided quickly at application time.

 Chapter 20, “Information Please: A Tour of a Typical College Application” points out areas that homeschoolers will want to know about before tackling the college application.